 By the end of the 1980s, barring the short 1994 resuscitation of the Rainier rumours, Hjördis slipped out of public life and seems to have spent more and more time at Lo Scoglietto and Chateau D’Oex.
 (Which is fair enough, she turned 70 in November 1989).

 “She lived as a virtual recluse, only going into Geneva occasionally to see her doctor.
 In my opinion she was a very lonely, unhappy lady, who spent hours alone in her bedroom each day.
 I found it very sad that such a life she must have led had resulted in her current situation.”
+You can read more of Christine’s memories here.

 “She always spoke about David with great affection and respect,” Jill Hulton told Graham Lord.
 “She talked about the first wife, and was very upset about the rift between her and the two sons.’”